david-perez/geckOS/doc/introduction.rst

   how to interact with the microphone, where to plug his code into the firmware and how to compile and flash the whole thing.

-With geckOS, the device manufacturer writes the lower-level bits and compiles them with the operating system's kernel to provide a clean, hardware-independent API that is exposed to the application writer in the form of a header file.
+With geckOS, the device manufacturer writes the low-level bits and compiles them with the operating system's kernel to provide a clean, domain-specific API that is exposed to the application writer via system calls.
 The firmware is flashed to the microcontroller using a hardware programmer.
-On the other end, the user writes their application, calling the functions in the header file whenever he needs to interact with the programmable device, without having to provide an implementation for them.
+On the other end, the user writes their application, calling some functions defined in a header file whenever they need to interact with the programmable device, without having to provide an implementation for them.
 The application is compiled separately and the binary is loaded into the microcontroller using geckOS's USB mass storage device bootloader.